felagund1789/login-form/README.md

 - **Simple Signup and Login Forms**: Two pages are provided — one for signing up and one for logging in.
 - **Responsive Design**: The layout is fully responsive, ensuring a great user experience on any device.
+- **Light/Dark Theme**: The pages are themed to match the prefered theme of the user (light or dark)
 - **Form Validation**: JavaScript is used to implement basic form validation, enhancing user interaction.
 - **No Backend**: This is a front-end-only project, with no API or server-side logic.